mageOfstructs/nightfury/README.md

 - `nightfury`: the main lib crate; provides the main API for completions
 - `nigthfury-server`: server frontend that can take commands in JSON-Format over a UNIX socket and manipulate the internal FSMs
 - `nightfury-cli`: cli containing helper methods for generating nightfury fsms as well as server debugging
+- `nightfury-vscode`: source code for the visual studio integration extension